Slowly rotating gravastars: Conclusions

 \section{Conclusions}

+In this paper we have derived and solved analytically the Einstein equations for a slowly rotating gravastar by expanding the spherically symmetric gravastar solution of \cite{MazurMottola:2015} to second order in the angular momentum, following the methods of Refs.~\cite{Hartle:1967he, Hartle:1968si,Chandrasekhar:1974}, and assuming that the equation of state of the slowly rotating system is unchanged from that of the nonrotating solution.

-We have derived and solved analytically the Einstein equations for a slowly rotating gravastar version of the gravastar in \cite{MazurMottola:2015}.
-In solving the perturbation equations to second order for slow rotation, we successfully applied the lightlike shell junction conditions of Paper I \cite{axihorizon} to the concrete case of a rotating gravastar.
-The surface stresses and Komar integrals work exactly as expected, with the $\d$-function distribution stress tensor on the horizon surface (\ref{SurfTS})-(\ref{axisurf}) accounting for the difference between the exterior and interior Komar mass and angular momentum functions.
+In solving the perturbation equations for slow rotation, we applied the lightlike shell junction conditions of Paper I \cite{axihorizon} to the concrete case of a rotating gravastar.
+Previous studies in the Hartle-Thorne formalism have focused on the case of matching on a timelike or spacelike boundary~\cite{Pani:2015,Uchikata:2015,UchiPani:2016,UchiYoshida:2014,Reina:2015}.

+The surface stresses and Komar integrals work as expected, with the modifications appropriate for matching on a null hypersurface.
+The $\d$-function distribution stress tensor on the horizon surface (\ref{SurfTS})-(\ref{axisurf}) accounts for the difference between the exterior and interior Komar mass and angular momentum functions.

+In the Komar description, the $p=-\r$ equation of state cannot support any angular momentum density and the angular momentum must either be localized entirely on the horizon or in singular concentration at the origin.
 With the conditions (\ref{nodeltas}) removing any $\d$-function contribution at the origin, the entire angular momentum $J$ of the rotating solution is carried by the physical surface of the gravastar at the horizon.

+Matching solutions on the horizon, we determine the interior metric and the surface stress tensor corrections of first and second order in the rotation.
+The exterior solution for the perturbations (\ref{extfinal}) yields exactly the same geometry as that of a Kerr BH, expanded to second order in $a=J/M$, but expressed in Hartle-Thorne coordinates (\ref{kingmet}), which are related to more familiar Boyer-Lindquist coordinates by (\ref{BL2HT}).
+Thus an important conclusion of this work is

+{\setstretch{1.4} \begin{itemize} [leftmargin=6mm] \item Matching the interior of a slowly rotating gravastar to an asymptotically flat exterior vacuum solution of Einstein's equations at their horizons leads to an external geometry {\it identical} to that of a slowly rotating Kerr BH, notwithstanding a very different interior and the presence of nonzero energy density and stresses (\ref{surfstressfin}) localized on the physical surface, that takes the place of the Kerr BH horizon. \end{itemize}}